Olive woodpecker

+These birds occupy a range of densely wooded and forested habitats from 450–3700 m.
+This species is insectivorous, often seen foraging for ants and beetles in mossy trees.

+The olive woodpecker produces a wide range of vocalizations from alarm calls, to specific take-off and flight sounds.
+This species also makes use of breeding calls to attract mates.
+Breeding season is variable, and depends on the area each population inhabits.
+It can last anywhere from 1 to 8 months.
+Clutch size is small —2 to 3 eggs per clutch—and chick rearing responsibilities are shared between both parents.

 Taxonomy

 The olive woodpecker was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1780 in his Histoire Naturelle des Oiseaux from a specimen obtained from the Cape of Good Hope area of South Africa.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Picus griseocephalus in his catalogue of the Planches Enluminées.
 The olive woodpecker is now placed in the genus Dendropicos that was introduced by the French ornithologist Alfred Malherbe in 1849.
 The generic name is from the Ancient Greek dendron meaning tree and pikos for woodpecker.
 The specific epithet griseocephalus combines the Medieval Latin griseus meaning "grey" and the Ancient Greek -kephalos meaning "-headed".
+The olive woodpecker is a polytypic species, and contains three distinct subspecies.
+It is estimated that the first split within the olive woodpecker species occurred between Central/Eastern African and Southern populations, approximately 0.5-0.7 mya.
+Shortly after, the ruwenzori and kilimensis subspecies became distinct.
+The geographical boundary between these two subspecies is hypothesized to be the Makambako Gap or the Unzugwa Plateau.